web-platform-tests/pulls.web-platform-tests.org/ansible/README.md

-# Deplying the PR Results Consolidator
+# Deploying the PR Results Consolidator
 The deployment process uses [Ansible](http://docs.ansible.com/) to configure the server to use [nginx](http://nginx.org/) and [uWSGI](http://uwsgi-docs.readthedocs.io/en/latest/) to serve a